 Dr Anne Inman, a lay theologian, joins us for the first time, and we are very excited to welcome her.
-Anne holds a PhD from Heythrop College, University of London and has lectured in Theology both in England (St Mary’s; Birkbeck; University of Roehampton) and the USA (Notre Dame, Indiana).
+Anne holds a PhD from Heythrop College, University of London, and has lectured in Theology at St Mary's University; Birkbeck College, London University; the University of Roehampton; and the University of Notre Dame, Indiana, at their London Centre.
 She has spent her life in research and writing, as well as taking an active role as Director of Education for Parish Service, London, for four years until 2013.

 Bishop Crispian Hollis was installed as Bishop of Portsmouth in January 1989 and retired from active ministry in 2011.
 However, since then he has been an occasional correspondent to The Tablet, expressing views which many of us have shared!
 We look forward very much to the opportunity to hear him speak.

 Brendan and Anne will tackle our urgent topic “Reading the signs of the times”, in three lectures each, following our now well established pattern, and we hope that together with Bishop Crispian they will help us to clarify our thoughts and to renew our determined efforts to be sensitive to the message(s) of the Holy Spirit.